-COUN 6392 Counseling Practicum I
+COUN 6392 Counseling Practicum I (S-L)

 (150 clock hours) Refer to the Practicum section for specific details.
 May be taken concurrently only with COUN 6384, Contemporary Approaches to Christian Counseling.
 Open only to M.A. in Counseling students.
+This course contains a field-based service-learning component.
 Spring, Summer, Fall.

-COUN 6393 Counseling Practicum II
+COUN 6393 Counseling Practicum II (S-L)

 (150 clock hours) Refer to the Practicum section for specific details.
 May be taken concurrently only with COUN 5387 Research Methods.
 Open only to M.A. in Counseling students.
+This course contains a field-based service-learning component.
 Spring, Summer, Fall.

-COUN 6394 Practicum in Marriage and Family Therapy
+COUN 6394 Practicum in Marriage and Family Therapy (S-L)

 This course includes supervised delivery of direct counseling services in an approved agency or institution.
 Practicum focus will be on counseling couples and families.
 During the practicum experience the student must complete a total of 50 direct client hours, the majority of which must be with couples or families.
 The practicum includes a total of 150 clock hours.
 Students will be evaluated by analysis of taped counseling sessions, agency supervisor evaluation, and clear discussions of marriage and family theories, models, methods, and technique.
 To obtain credit, student must earn an "A" or a "B".
+This course contains a field-based service-learning component.
 Spring, Summer, Fall.
-Prerequisite: COUN 6383, COUN 6392, COUN 6393.
+Prerequisite: COUN 6383, COUN 6392 (S-L), COUN 6393 (S-L).